"70% of strategic failures come from poor execution of leadership… it’s rarely for lack of smarts or vision"

 Working with Molly

-Molly inspires others to redefine their limits, to see fewer of them, and to achieve new life outcomes
+Inspiration: to redefine your limits, see fewer of them and achieve new life outcomes

 Cornell Engineering College Council, Relief International Board of Advisors